asleepace/deep-seek/README.md

 - `./src/*` - Root project directory.
 - `./src/server/*` - Contains the Bun server-side code.
 - `./src/client/*` - Contains the HTML, CSS & JS client-side code for chat.
+- `./src/client/index.html` - The main HTML file for the chat interface.
+- `./src/client/assets/style.css` - The CSS file for the chat interface.
+- `./src/client/assets/script.js` - The JS file for the chat interface.
+(Client logic)

 The UI is just basic HTML, CSS, and JS and is really only meant to help test the model.